 When I used track changes, I just sort of mindlessly hit 'accept' on almost everything.
 Then when I wrote my next book, I made all the same errors again.
 The same damn errors.

-When I read comments from my editor, I have to read the whole comment to understand what the issue with the sentence is.
+When I read comments from my editor, I have to read the whole comment to understand what the issue is with the sentence.
 Then I have to read the sentence I had written to figure out where / what the error is.
 Then I have to make the correction myself and delete the comment.
 It takes far longer to do, and that's great.
-When I see the 4th comment correcting the same comma error, for example only using a comma before a coordinating conjunction if the following clause is independent, I learned how to write correctly.
+When I see the 4th comment correcting the same comma error, for example only using a comma before a coordinating conjunction if the following clause is independent, I learn how to write correctly.
 Now I don't make that mistake in my manuscripts.
 Well, ok, I make it every now and then, but not often.

 Learning how to be a better writer is the #1 most important thing you can gain from working with a pro editor.